Far Cry 3: Story

 Level designer Mark Thompson stated that in a Far Cry game, morality was not absolute and that there was always "a moral gray space".
 The team intentionally avoided introducing a morality system which would judge players' actions.
 Gray morality is seen as Jason murdered the pirates in order to rescue his friends and survive on the hostile island.
 The team took inspiration from Apocalypse Now, The Deer Hunter, and Deliverance when they were writing the story.
-They understood the game as a first-person shooter, which involves killing many non-playable characters to succeed, and the team wanted a story that embraced the concept of shooting to prevent narrative dissonance that might hinder the story and the overall experience.
+They understood the game as a first-person shooter, which involves killing many non-playable characters to succeed, and the team wanted a story that embraced the concept of shooting to prevent narrative dissonance.
 As Jason kills more people, he becomes increasingly tolerant toward violence.
 Hay stated that players will slowly see the transformation in Jason, as he strays further from who he was at the beginning of the game, and begins to parallel his pirate counterparts.
 Jason's hallucination sequences were meant to reflect his destabilizing psyche.
 Thompson described them as "introspective sequences" in which Jason's conscience questions the players' actions.
 When he was writing these sequences, Jeffrey Yohalem was inspired by the dreamlike levels from Prince of Persia.
-Jason's friends view him differently and he will begin experiencing post-traumatic stress disorder.
+As players progresses in the game, Jason's friends view him differently and he will begin experiencing post-traumatic stress disorder.
 Despite his explanatory closing narrative, the game left room for interpretation.
 Ultimately, Hay stated that the story was about the cost of becoming a hero, and how heavy the toll can be in one's journey.